Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/intro/index3.md

 	print(type(b + b)) # <class 'float'>
 	print(type(a + a)) # <class 'int'>
 	print(type(a + b)) # <class 'float'>
-<figcaption class="span">The `+` operator returns different types depending on the operands.
+<figcaption markdown="span">The `+` operator returns different types depending on the operands.
 When it's given an integer and a float, it convers the integer to a float.</figcaption>

 Subtraction and multipication behave similar to addition with respect to numbers, so they won't be covered.